arinal/rustty/README.md

 }
 ```

-The library has zero UI dependencies - only PTY and ANSI parsing.
+The library core has zero UI dependencies - only PTY and ANSI parsing.

 ### Keyboard Shortcuts